Scott Long: Egypt

 [T]he all-out campaign of arrest and entrapment of men that began with the Queen Boat incident came to an end.
 One well-connected lawyer noted that a high-ranking Ministry of Interior source told him, "It is the end of the gay cases in Egypt, because of the activities of some human rights organizations."

 Speaking to the Times, Long "reflected on his advocacy methods in a context in which human rights, and especially gay rights, are increasingly associated with Western empire-building":

 Perhaps we had less publicity for the report in the United States because we avoided fetishizing beautiful brown men in Egypt being denied the right to love … We wrote for an Egyptian audience and tried to make this intelligible in terms of the human rights issues that have been central in Egyptian campaigns.
 It may not have made headlines, but it seemed to make history.

 Long's work on Egypt also focused on the medicalization of sexuality, including the practice of inflicting spurious forensic anal examinations on suspected gay men to "prove" their guilt.
 Long had already documented this practice in Romania.
 He wrote and advocated extensively against the exams, arguing that they constituted torture.

 Human Rights Watch established its Lesbian, Gay, Bisexual, and Transgender Rights Program in 2004, with Long as director.
 Bruce Rabb, a member of HRW's governing board, remembered that when Long spoke to the board, "The depth of Scott's knowledge and the passion he had for his work, combined with the dramatic effectiveness of his research and advocacy in Egypt, made it clear to all present that, while setting up an LGBT program would break significant new ground for Human Rights Watch, Scott's program would be core to Human Rights Watch's mission and definitely should be undertaken."

 Moral panics

 After his time in Egypt, Long's work increasingly explored how governments (and forces bidding for political power) exploit fears around sexuality and gender to create massive moral panics.
-This kind of cultural backlash, Long argued, endangers not just LGBT people but human rights in general.
+This kind of cultural backlash, Long argued, endangers not just LGBTQ people but human rights in general.
 In an influential 2005 essay on "Sexuality and the 'Cultural' War on Human Rights," he wrote: